Selvaraju Sandrakasi: National Squad

+National Leagues

+Selvaraju Sandrakasi started his club hockey career with Sapura Hockey Club in 2000.
+He later joined Tenaga Nasional Berhad Hockey Club in 2003, where he continued to develop as a player and recognized as "Men of the match" in 2004 Malaysia Men's Hockey League.
+In 2009, he joined Unikl Hockey Club and played for the team for many years.

+International Leagues

-He played in three foreign leagues.
+Selvaraju Sandrakasi played in many international leagues.
 He first played in Germany in 2006 and scored five goals in 12 Division One matches for Moenchengladbach.
 In 2008, he played for Berlin and scored seven goals in 10 matches.
 He was supposed to return to Berlin to continue playing for the Berliner HC in April but injury sidelined him.
 He earned another call-up from Berlin for 2010 German League.

 In October 2009, Selvaraju had a stint in New Zealand for Division One side Midlands.
 He scored four goals in eight matches.
 He also featured for Racing Club de France for two months from March 2010.
 He scored four goals in 12 French Division One matches.
-He received another invitation in 2010 and was sought by clubs in Europe, Australia and India.
+He received invitation to represent Air Force HC in Thailand, Singh Sabha HC in Hong Kong and Dandenong HC in Australia.

-He plays the role of midfielder for UniKL in the Malaysia Hockey League.
-He again received invitations to play for Berlin and Racing de France and for the first time, he gets an offer to play in England League for Manchester Hockey Club.
+In 2015, Selvaraju played for Pistoia Hockey Club in Italy.
+His time in Italy contributed significantly as both a player and coach.
+Following his playing career, he later returned to Pistoia Hockey Club as head coach, where he was involved in player development and team performance programs.